kernelci/tuxmake/docs/targets.md

 This target builds the Kernel modules.
 The modules are compressed in a tarball, which is copied into the output directory as `modules.tar.xz`.

+The `build` and `source` symlinks that `modules_install` creates are left out of the tarball.
+They point at the local build and source directories, so they are broken anywhere else, and they made the tarball different on every build.

 ## headers